plai-group/machine_learning_helpers/README.md

         ]
         ```
         note the extra single-quotes within the string.
 This is tailored for sacred's command line interface. **Modify line 157 for a different string format.**
-  3. Iterate through each hyperparameter string and ask the user if they want to submit the job.
+  3. Next, iterate through each hyperparameter string and ask the user if they want to submit the job.
 The purpose of this is that the first submission will invariably fail for some reason or another.
 Submit a test job, wait to see that it runs correctly, then submit the rest.
   4. When a user submits a job, two command line string are made in `make_commands()`.
 The first turns the hyperparameter string into a sacred-specific python command, which looks something like
        ```python
         python_command = "python main.py with 'lr=0.001' 'seed=1' 'other_hyper=cat' "